Conventions in Spider Classification

-Two animals are the same species only if they are capable of mating and producing viable and fertile offspring.
+A male and a female are considered to be the same species only if they are capable of mating and producing viable and fertile offspring.
 While this may not always be achievable in practice (as when a male Chihuahua attempts to mate with a female Doberman) it remains the accepted definition of a species.
 Of course, evolution is an on-going process so we have to accept that some individuals of a single species will eventually undergo genetic and anatomical changes that make them no longer able to breed successfully with unchanged specimens of that original species.
 This process is normally a gradual one so there may be a period in which interbreeding between the old group and the new one is at least partially successful.

 However, in the case of many kinds of spiders the ability to interbreed successfully is not always easy to test.
 One reason for this is that for some species only the male or the female has ever been collected and formally described.
 It is true that for certain species the presence of the male in constant proximity to the female and the subsequent, if somewhat reluctant, willingness of the female to allow him to mate is convincing evidence that both sexes are the same species even if strong sexual dimorphism between the male and female suggests otherwise.